tzerk/LED2017-RLumShiny/README.md

-Interactive presentation shown at the international LED 2017 in Cape Town

 #### Title
 > Easing access to R using ‘shiny’ to create graphical user interfaces:<br>
 > An example for the R package ‘Luminescence’